sebastianbergmann/state/README.md

 ## Documenting the State Machine through Tests

 Using PHPUnit's [TestDox](http://phpunit.de/manual/current/en/other-uses-for-tests.html#other-uses-for-tests.agile-documentation)
-feature we can automatically generate documentation for the state machine based on its tests:
+functionality we can automatically generate documentation for the state machine based on its tests:

     OpenDoor
      [x] Can be closed